The holiday season may seem far away, but now is the time to create your company’s end-of-year corporate holiday giving plan.

 On #GivingTuesday, one employee giving platform saw a 135% increase in total donation dollars and an 83% increase in the amount per donation.
 If that’s not evidence enough, 50% of nonprofits receive the majority of their annual donations in the last three months of the year.
 At GlobalGiving, for example, 25% of last year’s donation dollars were given in the month of December.
 In some years, 12% of annual giving occurred on just the last three days of the year.

-Plan ahead: Make sure employees are aware of your company’s matching gift policies and that you have a hassle-free online corporate holiday giving solution available to capture the end-of-year flurry of donations.
+Plan ahead: Make employees aware of your company’s matching gift policies.
+Ensure you have a hassle-free online corporate holiday giving solution available to capture the end-of-year flurry of employee holiday donations.